SymphonyPlatformSolutions/symphony-bdk-app-template/README.md

 > If you don't have ```yarn``` installed, you can do so by running ```npm install -g yarn```.

-After your *node_modules* has been updated, you can run the project in different ways by running the following commands:
+After your *node_modules* has been either created or updated, you can run the project in different ways by running the following commands:

 - ```yarn test```: runs unit tests and BDD tests.
-These have been set up initially with jest (powered by enzyme) and cucumber.
+These have been set up initially with jest (powered by enzyme/react testing library) and cucumber.
 - ```yarn build```: encapsulates the whole project in a minified series of files, that are available under the *dist* folder.
 This is reserved for production building.
 - ```yarn start:mock```: compiles project and exposes main files under port ```:4000```.
 Additionally, it sets up your mock JSON server on port ```:3000```.
 Since the template app has the Symphony Mock Client as a dependency, directly accessing port 4000 (by going to https://localhost:4000 on your browser) will open the Mock Client shell alongside your Extension App.
 > Note: The Mock Client however does not get in the way of externalizing your files.
 You can still access the Extension App directly in the POD by importing it through the URL (done by adding the ```?bundle=https://localhost:4000/bundle.json``` query parameter after your POD's URL).
 You can read more on this by accessing [Symphony's official documentation](https://developers.symphony.com/symphony-developer/docs/creating-an-extension-application#section-load-your-application).
 - ```yarn start:mock-ext```: